-- (i) the development complies with all relevant UDA-wide criteria and the zone intents, or - (ii) the development does not comply with one or more of the UDA-wide criteria or zone intent but:

-- a. the development does not conflict with the UDA vision, and - b. there are sufficient grounds to justify the approval of the development despite the non compliance with the UDA-wide criteria or zone intents.
+- the development complies with the UDA development requirements or - (ii) the development does not comply with one or more of the UDA-wide criteria or zone intents but: - a. the development does not conflict with the UDA vision and - there are sufficient grounds to approve the development despite the non compliance with the UDA-wide criteria or zone intents.

-UDA prohibited development is inconsistent with the land use plan.
-Under the ULDA Act, section 56 UDA assessable development that is inconsistent with the land use plan cannot be granted approval.
+Otherwise, the UDA assessable development is inconsistent with the land use plan and must be refused.